Saving Aarey: Why a city with a weak protest culture is demonstrating to protect Mumbai’s green lung

 The heavy rains of the past fortnight proved to be another potent trigger for the protests this month.
 For years, environmentalists have been contending that deforestation in Aarey, a giant soak pit, could lead to extreme flooding of the Mithi river.
 “So when the Mithi flooded this month, people realised what could happen if they do not speak out now,” said Raja.

-The Amazaon and Greta Thunberg
+The Amazon and Greta Thunberg

 In addition to these local factors, many protesters attending Aarey rallies are driven by concern for the global climate change crisis.